graupnej/GroupIWord2Vec.jl/README.md

 # References
 The text corpus for the simple example (``text8``) is a preprocessed version of the first 100 million bytes of the English Wikipedia dump from March 3, 2006.
 It has been filtered to include only lowercase letters (a–z) and spaces, reducing the dataset's size to approximately 100 MB.
 It is commonly used for training and evaluating language models.

-The text corpus for the complex example were obtained using the skip-gram model described in Bojanowski et al. (2016) with default parameters.
+The text corpus for the large example were obtained using the skip-gram model described in Bojanowski et al. (2016) with default parameters.

        P. Bojanowski*, E. Grave*, A. Joulin, T. Mikolov, Enriching Word Vectors with Subword Information